Grant-Nelson/PatiteParserDart/lib/src/Calculator/Calculator.md

     If all the numbers are integers then the result will be an integer, e.g. `max(4.5, 3.3, 12.0)`.
 - `min`: Works on one or more numbers to get the minimum of all the numbers.
     If all the numbers are integers then the result will be an integer, e.g. `max(4.5, 3.3, 12.0)`.
-- `sum`: Works on one or more numbers to get the sumation of all the numbers.
+- `sum`: Works on one or more numbers to get the summation of all the numbers.
     If all the numbers are integers then the result will be an integer, e.g. `sum(4.5, 3.3, 12.0)`.

 ## Operators